rice-crc/voyages-api/README.md

 ## A note on media files

-The API requires certain media/static files to be available for two use cases.
+The API requires certain media or static files to be available, primarily for the blog endpoint.
 These require the following definitions in the ```localsettings.py``` file:

 	STATIC_URL="static/"
 	VOYAGES_FRONTEND_BASE_URL="http://127.0.0.1:3000/"
 	OPEN_API_BASE_URL="http://127.0.0.1:8000/"
-	IIIF_MANIFESTS_BASE_PATH='common/iiif_manifests/'

 And the following in the ```settings.py``` file: